LaurynasGHub/price_it/README.md

 • Statistics about product prices;
 • Instructions on how to use the search tool.

+### Make account system.

+• People that have accounts can change main products items that are calculated in each shop.
+They can add, delete products.

 ### Add an option to insert items to a shopping cart:

 • Calculate full price;